macdonaldr93/console-song/README.md

 # console.song();

+**Requires Spotify Account.**

-Are you bored of `console.log`?
-Well check this out!
-Requires Spotify Account.
+Are you bored of `console.log` and want to annoy your peers?
+Well this is the tool for you!

 [View demo](https://macdonaldr93.github.io/console-song)